Arvindace/java/DesignPatterns/Prototype_pattern/README.md

-This is a sample code snipped shows how to implement Prototype Design pattern
+This is a sample code snippet shows how to implement Prototype Design pattern

 Main Program : Prototype.java